For reprint permissions please email us the name of the requested post/article along with the publication name.

 His brother’s bloody and frozen body lay face down in an unheated storeroom near the home’s back door.
 Ron’s hands had been bound and tied behind his back.
 He’d been beaten about the head and body with two hammers and a golf club — the weapons still lay nearby — and shot once in the upper right arm with a .22-caliber handgun.

-Huddled closely around him, Ron’s three faithful dogs shivered in the cold as they struggled to keep their master and themselves warm.
+Huddled closely around him, Ron’s three faithful dogs shivered in the cold as they struggled to keep their slain master warm.

-Blood splattered throughout the room indicated a violent struggle, and Novak’s cordless telephone lay near the hammers and golf club.
+A violent struggle left blood splattered throughout the room, and Novak’s cordless telephone lay near the hammers and golf club.

-Most puzzling, though, was what officials found in Novak’s bedroom: a small suitcase holding $32,000 in cash and $7,650 worth of marijuana in a green duffel bag.
+Most puzzling was what officials found in Novak’s bedroom: a small suitcase holding $32,000 in cash and $7,650 worth of marijuana in a green duffel bag.

 While investigators worked the crime scene, strong winds outside blew snow across the footprints of Ron Novak’s killers.
 No fingerprints were found, and neighbors said they hadn’t seen or heard anything.

 Fiser said there was little doubt the murder was drug-related.
-He could only speculate about the presence of the phone near Novak’s body.
+He could only speculate about the phone’s presence near Novak’s body.
 He might have been on the phone when he let the person in, Fiser said, or perhaps someone had pretended to be a stranded motorist and Novak was taking the phone to them.

 That night, while watching television, Laver learned his best friend had been shot and bludgeoned to death with the hammers and golf club.